bitcraze/crazyflie-lib-python/docs/user-guides/sbs_motion_commander.md

 ## Get the script started

-Since you should have installed cflib in the previous step by step tutorial, you are all ready to got now.
+Since you should have installed cflib in the previous step by step tutorial, you are all ready to go now.
 Open up an new python script called `motion_flying.py`.
 First you will start by adding the following import to the script:

 ```python
 import logging